Retrospective Documentation

 Common Obstacles

-Those who try to document crypto retrospectively themselves quickly hit limits.
+Those who try to reconstruct crypto transaction records themselves quickly hit limits.

 Exchange Exports Aren't Enough